norulshahlam/assignment-school-admin-api/README.md

 By utilizing these technologies, the project is able to deliver a fast, reliable, and secure web application for managing assignments and students.

-### Features
-The School Administration API provides the following features:

-- Student & teacher registration
-- Register single/multiple student to teacher
-- De-register single student from teacher
-- View all teacher with registered students

 ### Architecture diagram illustration
 ![Image](./src/main/resources/architecture-diagram2.png)